April showers bring May flowers, but they also bring those slimy pests, slugs and snails.

 You won’t see immediate results with nematodes, but the following year you’ll notice a significant reduction in the slimy herbivores.

 For best results, make three consecutive applications – spring/fall/spring, or fall/spring/fall.
 After that, an application once every 18 months will keep gastropod numbers at bay.

 Timing is important with this method.
-A package contains approximately 10 million live nematodes, and if you don’t plan on using them immediately, they need to stay refrigerated until application.
-In the package, they have a limited shelf life.
+A package contains millions of live nematodes, and if you don’t plan on using them immediately, they need to stay refrigerated until application.
+In the package, they have a limited shelf life of around two weeks.

 Natural predators will also do their fair share in keeping slug and snail numbers down, provided you have a welcoming environment – which usually means no cats or dogs to chase them away.

 Some predators known to feast on gastropods include frogs and toads, garter snakes, lizards, hedgehogs, moles, thrushes, blackbirds, magpies, and rooks.

 Which brings us to our final tip…